mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Underwater Drone Hide and Seek/README.md

 1. Draw a virtual underwater environment in your chosen simulation software ([UAV scenario designer](https://www.mathworks.com/help/uav/ug/uav-scenario-tutorial.html) in MATLAB®, [Gazebo](http://gazebosim.org/), or [Unreal Engine](https://www.unrealengine.com/))
 2. Adjust the [Simulink® model](https://www.mathworks.com/help/aeroblks/modeling-and-simulation-of-an-autonomous-underwater-vehicle.html) of underwater drone provided by MathWorks to meet your maneuverability requirement, and make a duplicate so you have two agents.
 3. Add a sonar sensor to the Simulink model using Sensor Fusion and Tracking Toolbox™
-4. Implement your own control strategy for each vehicle in Simulink (some ideas: either build a state machine using defined “if-then” or [Stateflow](https://www.mathworks.com/products/stateflow.html), or use reinforcement lerning via the [Reinforcement Learning toolbox™ ](https://www.mathworks.com/products/reinforcement-learning.html) to train your hide-and-seek algorithm on the entire Simulink model)
+4. Implement your own control strategy for each vehicle in Simulink (some ideas: either build a state machine using defined “if-then” or [Stateflow](https://www.mathworks.com/products/stateflow.html), or use reinforcement learning via the [Reinforcement Learning toolbox™ ](https://www.mathworks.com/products/reinforcement-learning.html) to train your hide-and-seek algorithm on the entire Simulink model)
 5. Show your hide-and-seek simulation in your virtual environment.

 ## Background Material